 As President of Lexicon Communications, the nation’s oldest and most experienced crisis management firm, he has counseled some of the world's most prestigious companies in strategic public relations, crisis management, crisis communications, corporate communications, and high level, confidential issues relating to economic espionage – the single biggest business crisis in America today.
 He has been a strategic advisor and consultant to some of America’s leading chief executives, senior management teams and corporate boards on a wide variety of critical and confidential issues.
 He also has consulted with various branches of government, foreign and domestic, on highly sensitive crisis issues, some involving matters of national security and international diplomacy.

 A highly sought-after speaker, he also conducts crisis management seminars, workshops and training programs for corporations throughout the country, and has been invited to speak and conduct seminars throughout North and South America, Europe, Asia and the Middle East.
 (Click on Speakers Bureau for more information).

 In addition, he has provided litigation support and expert witness testimony in a wide range of high-profile legal matters.

-He has lectured on crisis management and crisis communications at a number of major universities and business schools throughout the nation, including the Stanford University Graduate School of Business (where he helped develop the school's first-ever crisis management course curriculum), Claremont Graduate University's Peter F. Drucker and Masatoshi Ito Graduate School of Management, UCLA, USC, Penn State and others.
+He has lectured on crisis management and crisis communications at a number of major universities and business schools throughout the nation, including the Stanford University Graduate School of Business (where he helped develop the school's first-ever crisis management course curriculum), Claremont Graduate University's Peter F. Drucker and Masatoshi Ito Graduate School of Management, the University of Chicago's Booth School of Business, UCLA, USC, Penn State and others.

 His groundbreaking crisis management book, endorsed by the American Management Association, has also been translated and published around the world.
 This book continues to be used as a textbook in some of this nation's leading business schools, including the Wharton School at the University of Pennsylvania.